Home » Garden » Perennials vs Annuals: Which is Right for Your Garden?

 Are Annuals a Waste of Money?

-One example is my cut flower garden that is filled each year with plants I started from seed indoors or using the winter sowing method.
-And all are considered annuals in my region.
+As you gain experience as a gardener, you’ll learn how to plant annuals with more intention and purpose.
+One example is in my cut flower garden that is filled each year with plants I started from seed indoors or using the winter sowing method.
+Each of the flowers that I grow for cutting are considered annuals in my region.

 But keep in mind that planting and growing annuals require a little more energy because it is a yearly event.
 Plus, you rebuy the plants every season which means you are technically spending more money.